fovezea/DRO-10.1-inch/managed_components/espressif__esp_hosted/docs/spi_full_duplex.md

    ESP-Hosted-MCU host configurations are available under "Component config" -> "ESP-Hosted config"
    1. Select "SPI Full-duplex" as the transport layer
    2. Change co chipset to connect to under "slave chipset to be used"
-   3. Optionally, configure SPI-specific settings like
+   3. Optionally, configure SPI-specific settings in the "SPI Configuration" menu, like:
    - SPI Clock Freq (MHz)
    - SPI Mode
    - SPI Pins